liangli-zhen/liangli-zhen.github.io/_pages/grants.md

 A*STAR Team Technical Lead.
 </li><br>
 <li>
-<b><a href="https://aisingapore.org/development-of-stable-robust-and-secure-intelligent-systems-for-autonomous-vehicles/#:~:text=This%20project%20will%20harness%20the,adversarial%20attacks%20in%20complex%20environments.">Development of Stable Robust and Secure Intelligent Systems for Autonomous Vehicles</a></b><br>
+<b><a href="https://aisingapore.org/development-of-stable-robust-and-secure-intelligent-systems-for-autonomous-vehicles/#:~:text=This%20project%20will%20harness%20the,adversarial%20attacks%20in%20complex%20environments.">Development of Stable Robust and Secure Intelligent Systems for Autonomous Vehicles (Stage 1a)</a></b><br>
 AI Singapore <a href="https://connect.aisingapore.org/2023/07/s20m-research-funding-to-address-challenges-related-to-the-increasing-use-of-ai-in-emerging-applications/">Robust AI Grand Challenge</a>.
 2023 - 2025.
 Co-Principal Investigator.
 </li><br>
 <li>